MontanaFlossCo/FlintDemo-iOS/README.md

 1. Check out the project
 2. Run `carthage bootstrap --platform iOS --cache-builds`
 3. Build and run the project in Xcode 9.2 or higher

+## How the app uses Flint

+The app bootstraps Flint with the [available features here](x-source-tag://flint-bootstrapping).

+The [top-level App Features are defined](x-source-tag://app-features), with the most interesting being [DocumentManagementFeature](x-source-tag://document-management) which exposes actions that are URL mapped and used via Activities.

+The App Delegate receives [open URL](x-source-tag://application-open-url) and [continue Activity](x-source-tag://application-continue-activity) requests from the system and uses Flint to dispatch the relevant actions.

+The camera permissions are requested automatically by Flint when trying to perform the [Select Photo action](x-source-tag://select-photo), and any causes for failure to perform the conditional actions are [handled by the app using Flint's information about the unfulfilled feature constraints](x-source-tag://permissions-handling).

+For Siri Intent handling, the Intent extension's main [intent handler sets up Flint](x-source-tag://intenthandler).
+It returns the intent [handler for the Get Note intent shortcut](x-source-tag://getnote-handler) which performs the [GetNoteAction](x-source-tag://getnote).

 ## Using the app